data-creative/data-creative.github.io/_posts/2015-06-18-how-to-make-rails-app.md

 ---
 layout: post
-title:  "How to create a Ruby on Rails application"
+title:  "How to create a Ruby on Rails application (Rails 4.2.0)"
 author: MJ Rossetti
 categories:
  - process-documentation